-Trump vs. Trump's cabinet
+Trump vs. Trump's Cabinet

 Trump: Made infrastructure spending a focus point during the campaign and will now seek to negotiate funding from a Republican-controlled Congress loathe to spend on public projects.
 During the campaign, Trump said he wanted $1 billion to rebuild American roads, bridges, airports, rail systems, hospitals and other critical infrastructure as a means of creating jobs now and boosting furture growth.

-Elaine Chao: A former labor secretary in the George W. Bush administration, she is the daughter of a wealthy shipping family and husband of Senate Majority Leader Mitch McConnell.
+Elaine Chao: A former labor secretary in the George W. Bush administration, she is the daughter of a wealthy shipping family and wife of Senate Majority Leader Mitch McConnell.
 Chao has also worked as a banker in New York and San Francisco.
 In this role, she would likely be working in close quarters with McConnell as the White House tries to help maneuver legislation to fund Trump's infrastructure spending ambitions.

 Attorney General